Harvey Sayer: Career

 On 21 October 2021, Sayer joined Southern League Premier Division Central side Needham Market on loan.
 Sayer scored 9 goals in 37 appearances for Needham Market, including starting in the 2021-22 Suffolk Premier Cup Final penalty shootout victory over Leiston at Colchester Community Stadium, the home of parent club Colchester United.

 Sayer started the 2022-23 season on loan at Isthmian Division One North side Maldon & Tiptree, for the second time in his career.
 He was given more opportunities this time around, scoring 5 goals in 22 appearances.

 In February 2023, Sayer joined fellow Isthmian Division One North side Stowmarket Town on an initial one-month loan deal.
 His loan was extended until the end of the season, finishing with 3 goals in 15 appearances for Stowmarket Town.

 At the end of the 2022-23 season, after six and a half years with the club, Sayer was released by Colchester United.

 On 11 August 2023, the eve of the new season, Sayer joined Isthmain Division One North side Lowestoft Town.
 Sayer finished the 2023-24 season with 26 goals in 41 appearances, as Lowestoft Town were crowned champions and promoted to the Southern League Premier Central.

 On 20 June 2025, it was announced that Sayer had signed for National League side Tamworth.

 Sayer signed for Southern League Premier side Leiston on 17 November 2025, on a months loan.
+Sayer made his debut the following night in a Southern League Premier home fixture, losing 1-0 to Bishops Stortford.

+Sayer then returned to his former club Lowestoft Town on 20 December 2025.

+Sayer departed Tamworth on 5 February 2026, and the following day re-signed on a permanent deal with Leiston.
+Harvey made a winning start on his return to Leiston, scoring in a 3-2 victory away at Barwell in the Southern League Premier Division.